Sturmfahrt/StormNixVim/README.md

 # SturmVim 2.0

 ## Details
-I have yet to actually write any documentation. as of right now all you need to know is the following command to run my nixvim config after having cloned it
+I have yet to actually write any documentation. as of right now all you need to know is the following command to run my nixvim config after having cloned it.

+be aware I have made this with the assumption that flakes are enabled.
 ```
 nix run .
 ```